TrilonIO/aspnetcore-angular-universal/README.md

        Here we put all shared Services / Directives / Pipes etc
 ```

-When adding new features/components/etc to your application you'll be commonly adding things to the Root **NgModule**,
+When adding new features/components/etc to your application you'll be commonly adding things to the Root **NgModule** (located
-but why are there **two**?
+in `/Client/app/app.module.ts`), but why are there **two** other NgModules in `/platform-modules`?

 This is because we want to split our logic **per Platform**, but notice they both share a Common NgModule
-named `app.common.module.ts` (in the same folder).
+named `app.module.ts` (in the folder below them).
 When adding most things to your application, this is the only
 place you'll have to add in your new Component / Directive / Pipe / etc.  You'll only occassional need to manually
 add in the Platform specific things to either `app.browser.module || app.server.module`.